Rafhael1/vscode-purple-theme/README.md

 ## Purple rain

-It's dark purple theme for vscode
+It's a dark purple theme for vscode